zzz5y/MagicDriveDiT/README.md

     # may need to build from source
     apex (https://github.com/NVIDIA/apex)

-    # choose the correct wheel packages or build from source
+    # choose the correct wheel packages or build from the source
     xformers>=0.0.27
     flash-attn>=2.6.3
     ```